 Summary of The Effect Young Conservatives will Have on American Politics

 First, Chumley discusses why the left has been acting so crazy recently.
-Here’s a hint, it is not because they really care about Covid or racial injustice, but rather because they want to cause chaos in a desperate last attempt to get Biden elected:
+Here’s a hint, it is not because they really care about Covid or racial injustice, but rather because they want to cause chaos in a desperate last attempt to get Biden elected.
+They can’t convince young Americans of the efficacy of their ideas, so they’re having to resort to the underhanding tactic of seeding chaos and terror and frightening young conservatives away from politics.

-Next, Chumley discusses the real reason that Democrats seem to be pulling out all the stops right now (here’s another hint, it’s because of young conservatives and the fear Democrats have of those young conservatives and the force they will be in politics):
+Next, Chumley discusses the real reason that Democrats seem to be pulling out all the stops right now (here’s another hint, it’s because of young conservatives and the fear Democrats have of those young conservatives and the force they will be in politics).
+Millenials might be super liberal, but Gen Z isn’t.
+A generation of young conservatives is coming up.

 My Take on the Number of and Importance of Young Conservatives